Mattwaseem/general-purpose-ca-lib/Bin/README.md

 ## LIST OF FILES IN THIS DIRECTORY:

 - test_cellular_automata: Executable file for the base cellular automata model
+- neuron2neuron: Executable file for neuronal application of the cellular automata model
 - README.md: (this file)